mush881212/pifu_Multiview/README.md

-# This code is re-implement from PIFu: Pixel-Aligned Implicit Function for High-Resolution Clothed Human Digitization
+# Reimplement from PIFu: Pixel-Aligned Implicit Function for High-Resolution Clothed Human Digitization

-Only re-implement the Geometry part
+This code is for 4 view multi-view.

 The origin paper: "[PIFu: Pixel-Aligned Implicit Function for High-Resolution Clothed Human Digitization](https://shunsukesaito.github.io/PIFu/)"